 Behavior Toward Umpires

-Providing well-trained umpires for over 50 teams (3rd/4th – Senior) is a significant task.
+Providing well-trained umpires for over 50 teams (3rd/4th grade – Senior) is a significant task.
 The umpire organization in SRVGAL represents over 100 dedicated youths and adults who are on the field during games to provide safety and fairness for all teams.
 SRVGAL works diligently all season to provide coverage for the high volume of games played.

-Parents and coaches need to keep in mind how difficult it can be to umpire a game, especially if you are just getting started and are inexperienced.
+Parents and coaches need to keep in mind how difficult it can be to umpire a game, especially if you are just getting started and inexperienced.
 History shows that SRVGAL continues to lose umpires every year because of the bad behavior of those involved in the games that they officiate.
-This behavior can come from players, coaches or parents and SRVGAL has zero tolerance for any such disrespectful behavior.
+This behavior can come from players, coaches, or parents and SRVGAL has zero tolerance for any such disrespectful behavior.

-The role of umpire must be recognized and respected by the coach, the team, and the parents.
-Youth umpires must be given the same respect as the adult umpires.
-New umpires must learn positioning, signs and timing of calls all of which takes practice and repetition.
+The role of the umpire must be recognized and respected by the coach, the team, and the parents.
+Youth umpires must be given the same respect as adult umpires.
+New umpires must learn positioning, signs, and timing of calls all of which take practice and repetition.
 SRVGAL asks that all that participate in the game be patient and positive, in order to help all umpires become more experienced and confident in their umpiring skills.
-Please remember that umpire could be YOUR son or daughter.
+Please remember that the umpire could be YOUR son or daughter.
 The umpire in a softball game has complete authority over players and coaches from the moment that the umpire walks onto the field and is fully authorized to manage that game until it is over.
 That includes having the capacity to end a game at their discretion if the behavior of anyone in that game is disrespectful.
 They do not need any concurrence from anyone else, it is all at their discretion.

 Coaches, players, parents, and spectators shall never argue or dispute the decision of the umpire, make negative or derogatory remarks or gestures towards an umpire, or otherwise behave irresponsibly or disrespectfully or bring the game into dispute.
 Remember, it is only a game.